Tuesday, May 11, 2010

 So, in an effort to do my small part in raising awareness about this illness, here are just a few basic facts about ME/CFS:

-3. In order to be diagnosed with ME/CFS, you must present with: extreme, incapacitating exhaustion that is not alleviated by rest and reduces your activity level by at least 50%, as well as at least four of the following symptoms: post exertional malaise (a worsening of symptoms after even minor exertion) lasting more than 24 hours, muscle and joint pain, swollen lymph nodes, sore throat, low grade fevers, headaches, unrefreshing sleep, and memory loss or difficulty concentrating.
-These symptoms must be present for at least 6 months or longer.
-ME/CFS patients often also suffer from neurological problems, sensory overload, orthostatic intolerance, exercise intolerance, flu-like symptoms, shortness of breath, chest pain, and other symptoms.
+2.In order to be diagnosed with CFS in the U.S., you must present with: extreme, incapacitating exhaustion that is not alleviated by rest and reduces your activity level by at least 50% as well as at least four of the following symptoms: post-exertional malaise (a worsening of symptoms after even minor exertion) lasting more than 24 hours, muscle and joint pain, swollen lymph nodes, sore throat, low grade fevers, headaches, unrefreshing sleep, and memory problems/difficulty concentrating.
+These symptoms must be present for six months or longer.
+This set of diagnostic criteria for CFS is referred to as the 1994 CDC Fukuda definition of CFS.

 "I can tell you, if I had to choose between the two illnesses (in 2009) I would rather have H.I.V."

-5. ME/CFS afflicts both genders of all classes and all ages, including young children.
-Approximately 1 to 4 million Americans have ME/CFS.
-That's more than breast cancer, AIDS, or lung cancer combined.
+4. ME/CFS afflicts both genders and all age groups, including young children.
+Approximately one million Americans have ME/CFS.
+That's more than the prevalence of breast cancer, AIDS, or lung cancer combined.
+Additionally, at least 17 million people suffer from ME/CFS world-wide.

-11. Despite its prevalence and seriousness, ME/CFS is still one of the least funded of all illnesses in the United States (in the bottom 12).
+10. ME/CFS is thought to cost the U.S. economy about $25 billion a year, and perhaps more.
+The average cost per family of a ME/CFS patient is approximately $25,000 per year (including unemployment).
+Yet, despite its prevalence and seriousness, ME/CFS is still one of the least funded of all illnesses in the United States (in the bottom 12).
 More money is spent each year studying hay fever than ME/CFS.

 Some things you can do to help: